henrychris/obsidian-softwareeng/08-databases/SQL/Joins.md

 ## Full Join
 Rows from both tables are kept, whether they have matching values or not.
 # Continued
-	It is up to the developer to decide how to handle NULL.
+It is up to the developer to decide how to handle NULL values.